kplabs-pl/sml-docs/src/how_to/egse_host/forwarding_ports_to_board.rst

 A bit of background
 -------------------

 Board isn't connected directly to Smart Mission Lab network which means that you can't access any network services (for example: Web server) on it from your workstation.
-EGSE Host supports forwarding TCP and UDP ports to Board allowing almost-drect to services exposed by Board.
+EGSE Host supports forwarding TCP and UDP ports to Board allowing almost-direct to services exposed by Board.
 System uses `nftables <https://wiki.nftables.org/wiki-nftables/index.php/Main_Page>`_ to configure port forwarding.

 Steps
 -----